 The investment objective of the actively managed sub-fund is the appreciation of assets in the long term by seeking indirectly primarily exposure to high yield and emerging market bonds.
 Returns may be composed of current income from interest as well as capital gains.
 The invested capital is not protected and no guarantee can be given that the investment objective will be achieved.
-The reference currency of the sub-fund is USD (Global Opportunities Access - High Yield and EM Bonds).
+The reference currency of the subfund is USD (Global Opportunities Access - High Yield and EM Bonds).

 The sub-fund does not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
 Consideration of sustainability risks are not systematically integrated due to the investment strategy and the nature of the underlying investments.
 Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-fund.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities (Taxonomy Regulation Art.
+7).
+This sub-fund complies with Article 6 of SFDR.
+As such it does not consider principal adverse impacts on sustainability factors due to its investment strategy and the nature of the underlying investments (SFDR Art.
+7(2)).